 Select a link below to access the RISS Officer Safety Website video.

 Officers may contribute officer safety-related information to the RISS Officer Safety Website.
 RISS encourages users to contribute information and to provide feedback with comments and suggestions on how RISS can continue to enhance the website.
 It is suggested that users visit the Officer Safety Website frequently because the information changes constantly.

 RISSafe and the RISS Officer Safety Website are two important components of the U.S. Attorney General’s Law Enforcement Officer Safety Initiative, along with VALOR and the Bulletproof Vest Initiative.
-Efforts are under way to bidirectionally interconnect the secure VALOR Website with the RISS Officer Safety Website.
+Registered users of the VALOR Web Portal who are sworn law enforcement are able to access the RISS Officer Safety Website and vice versa.
 RISS also provides officer safety training and develops and distributes publications about emerging threats.